NicoHood/HoodLoader2/Readme.md

 **Caution: read the installing instructions carefully to not brick your Arduino.**
 The rest is for interested people.

+See [HID Project](https://github.com/NicoHood/HID) for the Arduino IDE core files/examples.

 See http://nicohood.wordpress.com/ for more tutorials, projects and contact.

 HID Project